Having a whole “Smart” House

 Here are a few examples of Smart home devices usage

-With your smart home security system, this will give you additional peace of mind, knowing that you can verify what is happening at home any time of the day, when you are away, whether it is when at work or when on vacation, you can view and monitor who goes to your place?
-What is going on inside and out of your home?
+With your smart home security system, this will give you additional peace of mind, knowing that you can verify what is happening at home any time of the day, when you are away, whether it is when at work or when on vacation, you can view and monitor who goes to your place? and always be aware of what is going on inside and out of your home.

-Your smart devices also ease the doing of little things at home, such as changing the mood with color adjustable light bulbs which with a preset control or a tap on the App can change the whole decor of your living room… you could change the color to suit your mood or the activity.
+Your smart devices also ease the doing of little things when you are at home, such as changing the mood for a special occasion or celebration, with color adjustable light bulbs which with a preset control or a tap on the App can change the whole decor of your living room… you could change the color to suit your mood or the activity.

 Your smart speakers can allow you to preset music playing easily but also it can do simple tasks such as creating your to do or shopping list, call a car service for you, remind you of a coming appointment or even read your children a bedtime story.

-Your smart devices can become your best ally and can become very useful around the house!
+Your smart devices can become your assistant and this could become very useful around the house!

-Is it risky to integrated smart devices at home?
+Is it risky to integrate smart devices at home?

-Of course any new technology comes with a risk, as for your Smartphone, your computer, laptop or tablet any smart device in your home may be risky.
-Mostly it would come from the outside in the form of “hacking” (someone getting access to your system or device) or it could also invade your privacy.
-Sometimes it also can be misuse.
+Of course any new technology comes with a risk, as for your Smartphone, your computer, laptop or tablet any smart device in your home may be risky...
+The threat mostly would come from the outside in the form of “hacking” (someone getting access to your system or device (something like an "intruder") or it could also invade your privacy.
+Many "smart device" users will input private information into their devices, it is important to be informed and aware of the risks.
+The other 'threat" if we may say so, in some other times can caused by "misuse" of the devices.

-Smart homes are rarely “hacked” for say, there are things that you can do to avoid having that issue.
-Most people will secure their own home network, even if you do not have smart devices, it is always advised to secure your internet access, use a strong and unique password on your router and enable strong encryption your router offers.
-Some users even set-up a separate WiFi network for their smart devices.
+Not to worry too much though, as Smart homes are rarely “hacked” for say, there are things that you can do to avoid having that issue.
+Most people will secure their own home network (VPN, firewall, 2 factor authentication, strong passwords ...), even if you do not have smart devices, it is always advised to secure your internet access, use a strong and unique password on your router and enable the strong encryption your router offers when installing it in your home.
+In certain cases, some users even set-up a separate WiFi network for their smart devices.

 When setting up your smart devices, you may chose to protect yourself by setting up a two factor authentication, which will offer you additional protection against potential hacking.
 And finally, when installing your smart device, it usually allows you to create your own unique password, do not keep the manufacturer’s default one, chose a strong one which will be unique to your use.

-Finally, to transform your house into a smart home doesn’t require you to be a tech savvy, just be “smart” and aware of the benefits and flaws, sometimes it may fail, connections may be poor or temporarily out of service, sometimes your smart speaker may not seem as smart as you expected it to be…while the option of integrating smart devices into your home is expanding , is becoming more and more attractive and accessible, just keep in mind, the smartest thing in your home so far, is still you!
+Finally, to transform your house into a smart home doesn’t require you to be a tech savvy or a professional in that "field".
+Just be “smart” and aware of the benefits and flaws, sometimes it may fail, connections may be poor or temporarily out of service, sometimes your smart speaker may not seem as smart as you expected it to be… while the option of integrating smart devices into your home is expanding, and it is becoming more and more attractive and accessible, just keep in mind, the smartest thing in your home so far, is still you!